 Drs.
-Clark, Max, Ford or Menegotto perform in-office implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
+Clark, Max, Ford, Menegotto or Nicol perform in-office implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
 Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need extensive bone grafting from the jaw, hip or tibia.

 Why Dental Implants?

 Once you learn about dental implants, you finally realize there is a way to improve your life.
 When you lose several teeth – whether it’s a new situation or something you have lived with for years – chances are you have never become fully accustomed to losing such a vital part of yourself.